siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/air-worklight/usage.md

 **Note:**  The Worklight project WAR file deployment that is described in this step is a one time configuration.
 When you deploy your mobile application, update the WAR file on the application server by using the plug-in process steps.

-### Adding mobile artifacts to UrbanCode Deploy
+### Adding mobile artifacts to DevOps Deploy

-You can use the build scripts to add your build artifacts to IBM UrbanCode Deploy for deployment to the IBM Worklight Server.
+You can use the build scripts to add your build artifacts to IBM DevOps Deploy for deployment to the IBM Worklight Server.

 ###
 Procedure

-You can use any of the following methods to add your build artifacts to UrbanCode Deploy:
+You can use any of the following methods to add your build artifacts to DevOps Deploy:

-***Copy the files into a user-defined file system*** Copy the build artifacts to a location on the UrbanCode Deploy servers file system for a versioned file.
+***Copy the files into a user-defined file system*** Copy the build artifacts to a location on the DevOps Deploy servers file system for a versioned file.
-***Push the files to the UrbanCode Deploy server*** Use the Command-line client (CLI) to push the build artifacts to the UrbanCode Deploy server.
-The CLI is a command-line interface that provides access to the UrbanCode Deploy server.
+***Push the files to the DevOps Deploy server***
+Use the Command-line client (CLI) to push the build artifacts to the DevOps Deploy server.
+The CLI is a command-line interface that provides access to the DevOps Deploy server.

-You can use the CLI to push the build artifacts to the UrbanCode Deploy server in the following scenarios:
+You can use the CLI to push the build artifacts to the DevOps Deploy server in the following scenarios:

-* When the Jazz Build Engine and the UrbanCode Deploy server are not installed on the same build computer.
+* When the Jazz Build Engine and the DevOps Deploy server are not installed on the same build computer.
-* To support running the UrbanCode Deploy server on different operating systems.
+* To support running the DevOps Deploy server on different operating systems.

-**Tip:** You can use the following commands to deploy binary files to the UrbanCode Deploy server:
+**Tip:** You can use the following commands to deploy binary files to the DevOps Deploy server:

 **createVersion**